canada-ca/Open_First_Whitepaper/4_Open_Source_Code.md

 Overall, licensing decisions tend to involve one primary and consequential decision: whether to apply a reciprocal or permissive licence:
 - Permissive licences maximize the scope of downstream users (with broad appeal to the entire private sector); while
 - Reciprocal licences are appropriate in cases where it is important to receive back downstream changes, or where it is important to ensure that work built on an initial investment remains open and free.
 Reciprocal licences can also put a focus on benefiting other private-sector businesses that provide services and support.

+(table..)

+[Choosealicence.com](https://choosealicense.com/) simplifies the process of selecting an OSS licence by presenting definitions of the most widly used licenses.

 #### Due Diligence / Licence Management
 ##### Managing Licence Obligations